California seeks to pair home energy storage, rooftop solar – KION546

 SACRAMENTO, Calif.
 (AP) — California regulators on Thursday proposed changes to the state’s residential solar market designed to encourage more at-home battery systems that can help the electrical grid rely less on fossil fuels in the evenings, especially during heat waves.

 It’s the California Public Utilities Commission’s second attempt at updating the state’s incentive program for home solar systems.
-An earlier decision, released last December, added new charges for solar customers and lessened the subsidies for installing rooftop panels, which utilities wanted but solar companies warned would cripple the booming industry.
+Last December, the commission proposed new charges for solar customers and lessened the subsidies for installing rooftop panels, which utilities wanted but solar companies warned would cripple the booming industry and hinder the state’s move to clean energy.

 Solar panels are on 1.5 million California homes, creating by far the nation’s largest home solar market.
 The state has set ambitious goals for transitioning away from fossil fuels and to renewable energy sources like solar and wind to power homes, businesses and cars.